 - Preheat oven to 350º F.

-- Place the butter, water, beet powder and cocoa in a small saucepan and heat gently, without boiling, stirring until melted and smooth.
+- Place the butter, water and cocoa in a small saucepan and heat gently, without boiling, stirring until melted and smooth.
 Remove from heat and let cool slightly.

-- Add the boiled beets to a food processor and puree until smooth.
-If it gets to thick for food processor to handle, add a couple teaspoons of beer.
+- Add the cooked beets to a food processor or blender and puree until smooth.
+If it gets too thick for your machine to process, add a couple teaspoons of beer.

-- Beat together the eggs, buttermilk, beer and pureed beet until frothy.
+- Beat together the eggs, buttermilk, beer, baking soda and pureed beet until frothy.
 Beat in the butter mixture.

 - Sift together the flour, beet powder and baking powder, then stir into the mixture with the superfine sugar.